xuningy/xuningy.github.io/_posts/2019-04-17-building-credit-from-zero.md

 #### Step 3.
 Get to know a few more cards
 After one of two of the above cards, you want to upgrade to a few more nicer benefit cards.
 Assuming you've had credit for one, one and a half years at this point, Here's where you can look into having some nicer (annual fee) cards, or some other cards that may be harder to apply for.

 Some nice no-annual fee, cash-back cards that I like:

-- [Barclays Uber Visa card](https://cards.barclaycardus.com/banking/cards/uber-visa-card/) 4% back on dining, 3% back airfare, hotels, airbnbs, 2% back online shopping, phone insurance, $50 subscription credit, and $100/$500 Bonus/Spend. **(Update 08/17/2020: this card is no longer offering these benefits, so I would recommend the Capital One Savor One instead.)**
-- [Chase Freedom]() 5% back on rotating categories or the [Chase Freedom Unlimited]() 1.5% back everything **(Update 09/09/2020: The Chase Freedom is discontinued and in its place is the Chase Freedom Flex (A mastercard).
-It offers the same 5% cash back, and from what it looks like in the near future, it will also offer 3% back on restaurants, 3% drugstores, all for no annual fee!)**
+- [Chase Freedom Flex](https://www.referyourchasecard.com/18o/NS51LKOK8M) 5% back on rotating categories, 3% back on restaurants, 3% drugstores, all for no annual fee!
+- [Chase Freedom Unlimited](https://www.referyourchasecard.com/18o/NS51LKOK8M) 1.5% back everything, 3% back on restaurants, 3% on drugstores, also no annual fee!

+Notice the benefits on these no-annual fee cards blows the other ones out of the water.
+Highly recommend.

 <div class="tip">
 <b>Chase cards</b>